 Barry Smith is a singer, songwriter, guitarist, flute and tin whistle player who is very well known across the West Yorkshire folk and acoustic scenes.

 The new Audio CD 'Flute & Whistle Fancies' (August 2016) largely features flute instrumentals including 4 original compositions named after the Yorkshire locations of Swaledale, Wharfedale, Shibden Valley and Calderdale.
-The CD is available for streaming, or purchase, on all major on-line music stores including iTunes, Amazon, Spotify & Napster Searching for "Barry Smith flute" on any of these sites will take you to the album.
+The CD, and the previous CDs Available 'Path Through the Heather', Gently Through the Valley' and 'Bridges',are available for purchase by emailing barrysmithfolkmusic.com.

 As a solo performer, he can deliver a programme of original and traditional chorus songs, accompanied with DADGAD tuned guitar in his own distinctive style.
 He can throw in the odd unaccompanied song and celtic-style flute or whistle solo for an interesting and varied gig.